-In 2017, Carnevale will peak in February: Fat Thursday falls on February 23, Shrove Tuesday on February 28.
-All that is sumptuous and extravagant about Venice is kicked up several notches during this period of elaborate celebrations marked by Baroque costumes, masked balls, sinful sweets, and general bacchanalian overindulgence. —Maria Gabriella Landers and Brian Dore, Trusted Travel Experts for Italy
+In 2019, Carnevale will take place largely in February: Fat Thursday falls on February 17, and festivities wind down on Shrove Tuesday (March 5).
+All that is sumptuous and extravagant about Venice is kicked up several notches during this period of elaborate celebrations marked by Baroque costumes, masked balls, sinful sweets, and general bacchanalian overindulgence.

 Yunnan Province, China

 By February many parts of Yunnan are already in spring mode, with camellia and other flowers in bloom; to the east and south of Kunming, fields of yellow rapeseed flowers turn the area into a photographer’s heaven.
-If you time your trip to Chinese New Year, you can witness dragon dances, waves of firecrackers, village banquets, and many other celebrations.
-(What you won’t find then, however, are discounts on flights or hotels.) —Mei Zhang, Trusted Travel Expert for China
+You’d be wise to come after Chinese New Year (which runs from February 5 to 15 this year), so that you don’t have to deal with so many people on the move and the closures of many shops and restaurants.

 In February Israel is virtually empty of tourists, so you have unfettered access to almost all of the sites without waiting in lines.
 If you are looking for the best rooms in the best hotels and the best tour guides—all at fabulous prices—this is the time to go.
-Temperatures are mild, in the 50s and 60s for the most part, and although you will have some rain, the scenery makes you feel that it is springtime in Vermont or Switzerland: green hills, multicolored wildflowers, snowcapped peaks, and flowing streams and rivers. —Joe Yudin, Trusted Travel Expert for Israel
+Temperatures are mild, in the 50s and 60s for the most part, and although you will have some rain, the scenery makes it feel like springtime in Vermont or Switzerland: green hills, colorful wildflowers, snowcapped peaks, and flowing streams and rivers.